datastax/python-driver/docs/upgrading.rst

     from cassandra.auth import PlainTextAuthProvider
     from cassandra.policies import WhiteListRoundRobinPolicy

-Also note that the cassandra.hosts module doesn't exist in cassandra-driver.
+Also note that the cassandra.hosts module doesn't exist in scylla-driver.
 This module is named cassandra.pool.

 dse-graph
 ^^^^^^^^^

-dse-graph features are now built-in in cassandra-driver.
+dse-graph features are now built into scylla-driver.
 The only change you need to do is your import statements:

 .. code-block:: python